metagenlab/zAMP/docs/pages/setup.rst

 Operating system
 -----------------------------------------------------------------------
-RST4ABM was designed on *Ubuntu 18.04* (Linux) but should compatible with all system capable of installing the dependencies listed on this page.
+zAMP was designed on *Ubuntu 18.04* (Linux) but should be compatible with all systems capable of installing the dependencies listed on this page.

 RAM memory
 -----------------------------------------------------------------------
-Some tools embedded in RST4ABM can be quite demanding on RAM memory.
+Some tools embedded in zAMP can be quite demanding on RAM memory.
 The actual requirement depends on your dataset and is influenced by parameters set in the *config file*.
 The bottleneck usually is the taxonomic assignment.
 Factors which can increase the RAM requirement are:

 - the number of samples
 - the bacterial diversity within your samples